 That’s why we’ve been excited to see partners like California State University, the Bay Area Discovery Museum, and Carnegie Science Center using makerspaces and mobile engineering labs to provide hands-on experiences for young students, fostering a love for STEM learning long before they’re writing resumes.
 We’re also seeing early indications of STEM as a vector for revitalizing joy in the classroom.
 Read on for more on that topic.

-6 // PK–12 STEM IS REDISCOVERING JOY, CURIOSITY, AND EXPERIMENTATION
+6 // ANCHORING STEM IN JOY, CURIOSITY, AND EXPERIMENTATION

 In recent years, PK–12 education has shifted to focus heavily on academics and testing, often with negative impacts.
 More recently we’ve started to see the earliest signs of an emerging movement to refocus the classroom around joy and experimentation.
 Our Teacher Forum members reported that the most exciting STEM learning is happening outdoors, as it taps into and reinvigorates kids’ natural curiosity.
 Partners like the New York Botanical Garden and the San Diego Zoo are developing STEM tools and curricula that engage students in everything from rare plant species to elephants.